 The OPA Mental Health Advocate of the Year Award is presented annually to a non-physician member of the public who has made a major contribution to the understanding of mental illness and its impact on individuals in society.

 Previous recipients have included leaders in volunteer and community activities, people from the field of journalism and individuals who suffer from mental illness.
 Our most recent recipients were: Ron Ellis, Lt.
 General (Ret.)
 Roméo Dallaire, Anne Murray, Phil Upshall, Senator Michael Kirby, William MacPhee, Michael Bay, Robert Munsch, Sister Margaret Smith, Margaret Trudeau, Voices from the Street, Brother Richard MacPhee, Clara Hughes, Ann Dowsett Johnston, Sgt.
-Lorna Bruce, Dr. Heather Stuart, Kim Moran and Eric Windeler.
+Lorna Bruce, Dr. Heather Stuart, Kim Moran, Eric Windeler and Jennifer Coggon.

 The 2021 OPA Mental Health Advocate of the Year Award Winner is

 Jennifer is a founding member of Ontario Patients for Psychotherapy (OPFP), a grassroots collective that advocates to protect public health insurance funding for a full range of psychotherapy services.
 Since 2019, OPFP has lobbied the Ontario government to rescind their proposal to unilaterally cap funding for psychotherapy sessions.
 Jennifer accepts OPA’s award to recognize those people in Ontario who need publicly-funded, patient-centred mental health care.